We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 He is currently serving as a Professor Emeritus of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine, in addition to continuing his research on treating depression and training therapists to conduct effective psychotherapy sessions (Feeling Good, n.d.).
 Much of his work is based on Beck’s research revealing the potential impacts of distorted thinking and suggesting ways to correct this thinking.

 He is perhaps most well known outside of strictly academic circles for his worldwide best-selling book Feeling Good: The New Mood Therapy.
-This book has sold more than 4 million copies within the United States alone, and is often recommended by therapists to their patients struggling with depression (Summit for Clinical Excellence, n.d.).
+This book has sold more than 4 million copies within the United States alone and is often recommended by therapists to their patients struggling with depression (Summit for Clinical Excellence, n.d.).

-This book outlines Burns’ approach for treating depression, which mostly focuses on identifying, correcting, and replacing distorted systems and patterns of thinking.
+This book outlines Burns’ approach to treating depression, which mostly focuses on identifying, correcting, and replacing distorted systems and patterns of thinking.
 If you are interested in learning more about this book, you can find it on Amazon at this link with over 1,400 reviews to help you evaluate its effectiveness.

 To hear more about Burns’ work in the treatment of depression, check out his TED talk on the subject below.